akhil27051999/Interview-Question-Bank/AWS.md

-# DevOps Interview Preparation Guide — AWS Section
+# DevOps Interview Preparation Guide — AWS (Reformatted)

 A comprehensive collection of real-time and technical interview questions focused on AWS for DevOps roles.

-Technologies Covered
-- AWS
+Each question is shown as a numbered heading (Q#).
+Answers are placed under a bold **Answer** subheading.
+Command examples, JSON snippets, and short tables are included in fenced code blocks for clarity.

 ---